 Home to approximately 8,000 people, Sebastopol is one of a growing number of smaller cities in Sonoma County that is facing the need to bring the affordable housing, permanent supportive housing, and transitional housing that is so critical to addressing the needs of the most vulnerable unhoused individuals in the County.
-The 2022 Point-In-Time Count found that there were 78 unhoused people in Sebastopol, down from 129 two years prior.
+The 20220 Point-In-Time Count conducted in early 2020 found that there were 129-78 unhoused people in Sebastopol, up down from 129 69 two years prior.
 The number of students in Sebastopol experiencing homelessness in 2019 represents 2.2% of the Sonoma County total and 0.1% of the Bay Area total.
-The number of those who are homeless in Sebastopol has increased between 2018 to 2020, then decreased in 2022.
-The total homeless population in Sonoma County decreased between 2018 and 2020, then increased in 2022.
-While just over a quarter of Sonoma County's homeless population is sheltered, almost half of Sebastopol's population is sheltered (Table 46).
+The number of those who are homeless in Sebastopol has increased between 2018 to 2020, then decreased in 2022. while the The ttotal homeless population in Sonoma County has decreased between 2018 and 2020, then increased in 2022.
+While just over a guarter of Sonoma County's homeless population is sheltered, almost half of Sebastopol's population is sheltered (Table 46).
 Shelters and resources for the local homeless population are distributed throughout the City, and so are homeless residents.
 Most of Sonoma County's homeless population lives in Santa Rosa (1,658 people), followed by Rohnert Park (369 people) and Petaluma (293 people).